dantman/elite-vr-cockpit/README.md

 - Some buttons for functions only available in the main ship will disappear when switching to a figher or SRV.
 - Virtual joystick and throttle will change position when you switch to the SRV.
 - Ship function holobuttons automatically use any keyboard bindings your ED custom bindings so you don't need specific configuration for them.
+- You will be warned when ED not focused and will not receive input from the virtual joystick, throttle, or holographic buttons.

 ## License

 The original code and assets in this project are "Copyright © Daniel Friesen - 2018" and are released under the GNU LGPL license version 3.0 or later.

-This project uses resources from various other sources that have separate licences.
+This project uses resources from various other sources that have separate licenses.

 `Assets/SteamVR`, `Assets/SteamVR_Input`, and `Assets/OpenVR` contain [SteamVR_Unity_Plugin](https://github.com/ValveSoftware/steamvr_unity_plugin) and [OpenVR](https://github.com/ValveSoftware/openvr) code provided by Valve Inc. under the [3-Clause BSD](https://github.com/ValveSoftware/steamvr_unity_plugin/blob/master/LICENSE) license.